koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 - **Arbitration Process**: This process periodically arbitrates the PodMigrationJobs in the arbitration collection and places the PodMigrationJobs selected by the arbitration into the rate limit queue.
 - **Migration Process**: This process will read `PodMigrationJob` from the rate limit queue and call `doMigrat`e to handle the `PodMigrationJob`.

-###### Controller Reconcile Process
+###### EventHandle Process in Watch

-1. Get the `PodMigrationJob`.
-2. If PodMigrationJob's phase is empty or `pending`, put it to the arbitration collection.
-3. Else do other things.
+1. Intercept all Create events and place them in the arbitration collection.

 ###### Arbitration Process